 - Owners may avail different types of loans and it depends on their fund requirements.

-- Companies may choose term loans for the purpose of meeting the fund requirements in the short to long-term.
+- Companies may choose term loans for meeting the fund requirements in the short to long-term.

-- Alternatively, they may also opt for working capital loans in order to meet the operational expenses of the business.
+- Alternatively, they may also opt for working capital loans to meet the operational expenses of the business.

 - Another alternative is an overdraft facility whereby the promoters may overdraw the current accounts as per the agreed terms and conditions.